 o:) researched, and purchased appropriate hardware and software for the operations of the station.

-p:) and to show that this project is a true commitment, there has been a fair few articles about 2PR FM, including several articles in the St George Leader, Sydney Morning Herald, and The Age.
+r:) and to show that this project is a true commitment, there has been a fair few articles about 2PR FM, including several articles in the St George Leader, Sydney Morning Herald, and The Age.

 To finish off on what has been a rather embittering experience, I would like to look upon this as another page in my life, and to move on.
-Understandably I'm rather emotional about what has happened over the last three years (or lack of), but with this in mind I don't want to fall into the trap of letting the frustration turn into anger and resentment, ultimately poisoning my sense of wellbeing.
+Understandably I'm rather emotional about what has happened over recent years (or lack of), but with this in mind I don't want to fall into the trap of letting the frustration turn into anger and resentment, ultimately poisoning my sense of well-being.
 If you're familiar with my documentary "Rainman goes to Rockwiz", I speak about my "Earth 2" beliefs, and want to keep my mind centered on these feelings of hope and peace.

 In the end, I thought at least one of three things would have happened.

-a:) I would have been granted a special broadcast license, based on the material I presented in my submission.
+a:) I would have been granted a special broadcast license, based on the material presented in my submission.

 b:) If that was to ambitious then an offer of digital spectrum would of sufficed, if the FM spectrum is really full or.